Ilka228/rsschool-cv/cv.md

 ## About me

 I'm fourth grade student at MIPT.
 Learning programming for half a year.
-I learn new things and absorb new information in a short period of time.
+I can learn new things and absorb new information in a short period of time.
+Currently keen on programming and spending all my free time learning that.

 ## Skills